 The Cons of Fixed Rate Loans

-Like all financial products, fixed rate loans have some aspects that may make them a poor choice for some borrowers.
+Like many financial products, fixed rate loans have aspects that may make them a poor choice for some borrowers.
 Some of these are:

-- Rates never decrease: Fixed interest rates are great when market rates rise, but they’re less beneficial when market rates decline.
+- Rates never decrease: Fixed interest rates are great when market rates rise but less beneficial when they decline.
 Being locked into a fixed rate means your loan’s interest rate never decreases.

-- Higher interest rates: Historically, fixed rates have usually been higher than variable rates.
-Borrowers will usually pay more interest overall on a fixed rate loan when compared to a variable loan.
+- Higher interest rates: Historically, fixed interest rates have usually been higher on average than variable interest rates.
+This means borrowers will usually pay more interest overall on a fixed rate loan when compared to a variable loan.

 Variable Rate Loans